COVID-19: What you can do

 If you are travelling, we are asking you to follow these safety and hygiene measures to help protect you and everyone else on the transport network:

-- Wearing a face mask is mandatory on public transport in the Greater Sydney, Blue Mountains, Central Coast and Wollongong areas.
+- Wearing a face mask is strongly recommended on public transport

 - Wash your hands regularly to protect yourself, fellow commuters and Transport for NSW staff